What dog breeds are the best for apartments?

 Why they’re perfect: Similar to the Bulldog, the Boston Terrier is a short, compact dog who’s friendly and easy to train.
 Indoors they stay pretty inactive, releasing all their energy outside during their short daily walks.
 Their small size also makes them perfect for tiny studio apartments.

 Why they’re perfect: Contrary to popular belief, these massive dogs are massively laid-back.
 Naturally quiet, calm, and yes, lower energy, this dog doesn’t require much activity indoors.
 As long as they have a place to nap, they’ll be happy.
 Plus, their huge size makes them the perfect guard dog.
 The only downside?
 Convincing your landlord to accept a 100+ pound dog.

 Weight: 9 – 15 pounds

 Why they’re perfect: Although not lazy per se, these dogs are alert and curious but don’t require tons of activity.
-Naturally born lap dogs, these ancient breeds are happiest when in cool, indoor spaces or while napping at your feet.
-Plus, their small size means they can feel comfortable in just about any space.
+Naturally born lap dogs, this ancient breed is happiest when in cool, indoor spaces or while napping at your feet.
+Additionally, their small size means they can feel comfortable in just about any living environment.

 For more, check out these articles!

 14 Dog Breeds That Are Perfect For Lazy Humans 4 Easy Ways To Make Apartment Living With Your Dog A Dream Come True What Dog Breeds Are The Best Watch Dogs?
 11 Really Bad Dog Roommates 13 Dog Breeds That Demand A Lil’ Extra Love And Attention